Kelvin-Froude wake patterns of a traveling pressure disturbance: Effects of finite size and shape: sharp boundaries

 \section{Effects of finite size and shape: sharp boundaries}

-Due to water piercing, pressure disturbances describing actual ships correspond to functions $\delta p(\textbf{r})$ that are finite within a compact spatial domain and zero otherwise.
-Their Fourier transforms $p(\textbf{k})$ entering Eq.(\ref{general_wake_integral}) are slowly decaying oscillating functions; they do not suppress large wave vector modes, thus implying that the wake is always present.
-Oscillatory behavior exhibited by $p(\textbf{k})$, a source to a host of additional interference effects, has to be treated on the same footing as that of the oscillating exponentials in the integral (\ref{general_wake_integral}).
+Due to water piercing, effective pressure disturbances describing actual ships correspond to functions $\delta p(\textbf{r})$ that are finite within a compact spatial domain and zero otherwise.
+Their Fourier transforms $p(\textbf{k})$ entering Eq.(\ref{general_wake_integral}) are slowly decaying oscillating functions.
+As they do not suppress large wave vector modes, the wake is always present.
+The oscillatory behavior of $p(\mathbf{k})$, which introduces additional interference effects, must be treated on equal footing as the oscillating exponential in (\ref{general_wake_integral}).